Drug Crimes Attorneys

 - Insufficient Evidence: The defense can argue that the prosecution has not met its burden of proof beyond a reasonable doubt.
 This might involve challenging the credibility of witnesses, the reliability of forensic tests, or the overall sufficiency of the evidence presented.

-Our drug crimes attorneys in Gwinnett County are former prosecutors with more than 50 combined years of experience.
+Our drug crimes attorneys are former prosecutors with more than 60 combined years of experience.
 This experience has proven valuable to many of our clients, since our firm has a wider vantage point of the criminal justice system in Georgia.
 Our lawyers view cases from every angle and use their knowledge of the types of arguments used by prosecutors to develop effective defense strategies for our clients.